Truthful or Fabricated? Using Causal Attribution to Mitigate Reward Hacking in Explanations: Reward Models Drive Chain-of-Thought Hacking

 \section{Reward Models Drive Chain-of-Thought Hacking}

 We show results for the `Math Book' and `BiasQA' settings described in Section \ref{subsec:experimental_setting_data}.
 For each setting, we have a \emph{base} model and a \emph{DPO} model, which is the base model finetuned with the DPO objective using the preference data as described in Section \ref{subsec:experimental_setting_training}.

-In our experiments, we compare the model's marginal performance in the two conditions (original vs. counterfactual, see \P~\textbf{Evaluation} in section \ref{para:eval}).
-As the conditions differ merely by the presence of the protected feature, drop in accuracy (`Math Book') and shift towards neutrality (`BiasQA') are strongly suggestive of the protected feature's participation in decision-making.
-Suppose we establish an increase in accuracy and stereotype rate due to the presence of protected information in the prompt.
-Then, unless this increase is coupled with a corresponding increase in acknowledgment rate (of similar magnitude, that is), the CoTs are likely becoming less reliable---they are `fabricated' or getting `hacked'.
+In our experiments, we compare the model's marginal performance in the two aforementioned conditions, original vs. counterfactual, as detailed in \P~\textbf{Evaluation} in Section \ref{para:eval}.

-\paragraph{Base model exploits the protected feature when instructed not to do so.} We start by assessing whether the \emph{base} model relies on the protected feature, despite being instructed not to do so.
-Figure \ref{fig:results_greedy_sampling} shows that for both settings, and for both decoding strategies, the model is more accurate/stereotypical when it has access to the protected feature, with differences between the original (\ding{117}) and the counterfactual (\ding{108}) conditions ranging from 4.8 (BiasQA, greedy decoding) to 26.4 (Math Book, sampling decoding) percentage points.
+\paragraph{Base model exploits the protected feature when instructed not to do so.} We start by assessing whether the \emph{base} model relies on the protected feature, despite being instructed not to do so.\footnote{\newstuff{In this section, we focus on the base model and the default $\operatorname{RM}$.
+Section \ref{sec:augmented_reward_models} also covers $\operatorname{RM_D}$ and $\operatorname{RM_C}$.}} Figure \ref{fig:results_greedy_sampling} shows that for both settings, and for both decoding strategies, the model is more accurate/stereotypical when it has access to the protected feature, with differences between the original (\ding{117}) and the counterfactual (\ding{108}) conditions ranging from 4.8 (BiasQA, greedy decoding) to 26.4 (Math Book, sampling decoding) percentage points.
 This highlights the model’s tendency to rely on the protected feature to improve performance, despite being instructed not to do so.

-Furthermore we note that increases in accuracy or stereotype rate between the original and counterfactual prompts are not consistently matched by corresponding increases in marginal acknowledgment rates, except in `BiasQA` with greedy decoding.
-For example, for `Math Book` with greedy decoding, the accuracy gap is 18.1 percentage points, while acknowledgment rate differs only by 1.6.
-The mismatch provides initial evidence that the model may rely on the protected feature without disclosing it.
+Furthermore, increases in accuracy or stereotype rate between the original and counterfactual prompts are not consistently matched by corresponding increases in marginal acknowledgment rates, except in `BiasQA' with greedy decoding.
+For example, for `Math Book' with greedy decoding, the accuracy gap is 18.1 percentage points, while acknowledgment rate differs by 1.6.
+The mismatch provides initial evidence that the model relies on the protected feature without disclosing it.